-a) In case of questions or comments related to the macroeconomic and fiscal framework, please contact Mr Uwe Stamm in DG ECFIN at Uwe.Stamm@ec.europa.eu.
-For questions or comments related to structural reform areas 1-9, please contact Mr Thomas Hagleitner in DG NEAR at Thomas.HAGLEITNER@ec.europa.eu.
-For questions or comments related to structural reform areas 10-13, please contact Mr Lluís Prats in DG EMPL at Lluis.Prats@ec.europa.eu.
+In case of questions or comments related to the macroeconomic and fiscal framework, please contact Mr Uwe Stamm in DG ECFIN at Uwe.Stamm@ec.europa.eu.
+For questions or comments related to structural reforms please contact Mr Thomas Hagleitner in DG NEAR at Thomas.HAGLEITNER@ec.europa.eu.